yoast install on luna theme

 This may be no big deal -- but I want to check with you before I do anything disastrous to the Fellowship site.
 After installing the Yoast plugin on the site, it gave me this error message: "Your theme contains a meta description, which blocks WordPress SEO from working properly, please delete the following line, or press fix it" (See attached image).

 Should I go ahead and fix it, or will this break the site?

-#1 Updated by Dominic Giglio about 5 years ago
+#1 Updated by Dominic Giglio over 5 years ago

 - Category name set to WordPress (misc)

 I just took a look at the live site and error message.
 I don't believe you will break the site if you click the "fix it" button.
 However, I'm not sure if that button will actually work.
 I'm concerned that you will receive another error message telling you that you do not have access to alter the template from the admin section.
 It might work and it might not.

 The correct fix is for me to remove that description <meta> tag from the

 header.php template file in the child theme's directory.
 I'm going to do that right now so that it will be fixed after the next release on 12/11.